great-expectations/great_expectations/docs/source/getting_started/pipeline_integration.rst

 Validation evaluates our expectations against the given batch and produces a report that describes observed values and any places where expectations are not met.
 To validate the batch of data call the :meth:`~great_expectations.\
-data_asset.data_asset.DataAsset.validate` method on the batch of data obtained from the data context:
+data_asset.data_asset.DataAsset.validate` method on the batch of data obtained from the DataContext:

 ::